NSO-developer/nso-gitbook/nokia-sros_nc/README-ned-settings.md

     - nmda get-data datastore <union>

-      Configure datastore to be used when using the get-data rpc.
+      Configure datastore to be used by the get-data rpc.

+    - nmda get-data origin-filter <union>

+      Configure an origin filter to be used by the get-data rpc.

 ## 2.1. ned-settings nokia-sros_nc transaction ignore-rpc-errors